mattm/coursera-getting-and-cleaning-data/README.md

 1. Unzip the data in the directory with the R Script (the data should be in UCI HAR Dataset).
 2. Execute the R script.
 3. It will output the analysis to "tidy-data.txt"

+### Attribution

+I had some inspiration for the final step of the project -- outputting the means -- from [this project](https://github.com/skahali/run_analysis.R/blob/master/run_analysis.R).